 The earliest beginning of a star is called a nebula.
 A nebula is a cloud of hydrogen and a few helium atoms hanging in space.
-Sometimes a nebula just stays at this point, but if the cloud gets thick enough, with enough hydrogen atoms close enough together, it can become a brown dwarf.
+Sometimes a nebula just stays at this point.
+But if the cloud gets thick enough, with enough hydrogen atoms close enough together, it can become a brown dwarf.
 A brown dwarf is a small star that is not quite big enough, so there is not enough gravity to start the nuclear fusion process.
-Brown dwarf stars hardly shine at all, but they're not very common either.
+Brown dwarf stars hardly shine at all, but they’re not very common either.

-A main-sequence star usually doesn't change for several billion years, but eventually it runs out of hydrogen atoms to turn into helium atoms, like a car running out of gas.
+A main-sequence star usually doesn’t change for several billion years.
+But eventually it runs out of hydrogen atoms to turn into helium atoms, like a car running out of gas.
 When this happens, the main-sequence star turns into a supergiant star.
-These supergiants, or "red giants", are much bigger and cooler than regular stars.
+These supergiants, or “red giants”, are much bigger and cooler than regular stars.
 Two examples of supergiant stars are Antares and Betelgeuse.
 Supergiant stars still have nuclear fusion going on inside them, but they change helium atoms into carbon, or carbon into oxygen.
 A supergiant lasts about one-tenth as long as the main-sequence star did.

 When all of the atoms inside the supergiant star are done changing into heavier atoms, they end up as a big lump of iron in the center of the star.
 When this happens, the supergiant explodes in a huge supernova.
-When the supernova is done exploding, it leaves behind a tiny, dense star with a lot of atoms crowded into a very small space.
+After the supernova is done exploding, it leaves behind a tiny, dense star with a lot of atoms crowded into a very small space.
 This is a white dwarf.
-All around the white dwarf, there's a big cloud of dust from the supernova's explosion.
-This is a new nebula, and after about ten thousand years it will recycle the old star's atoms into a new star.
+All around the white dwarf, there’s a big cloud of dust from the supernova’s explosion.
+This is a new nebula, and after about ten thousand years it will recycle the old star’s atoms into a new star.
 Eventually the white dwarf will cool off completely and become a black dwarf.